Askaniy/TrueColorTools/ReadMe.md

 ## Database Extension
-Spectra and their references are stored in the [`core_database.py`](spectra/core_database.py) and complementary `*.json5` files.
-The [`core_database.py`](spectra/core_database.py) can affect internal processes, so it is not recommended to change it.
-However, you can add custom json5 files to the `/spectra` folder and they will be detected.
-Newly read spectra, if they suddenly have the same names, replace the old ones.
+The data in the [spectra folder](spectra/) can be modified by the user (except for the vital spectra of the [Sun](spectra/CALSPEC/sun_reference_stis_002.fits) and [Vega](spectra/CALSPEC/alpha_lyr_stis_011.fits), they cannot be edited).
+Spectrum and reference information is stored in JSON5 files.
+The program reads all the JSON5 files in the folder.
+The display order within TCT is determined by the file names and the order within the file.
+When duplicating, the last spectrum replaces the previously specified one.
 You can help the project by creating and sharing database files.

-Note that any parameters must increase with wavelength.
+101 stellar spectra are stored as FITS files in the [spectra/CALSPEC](spectra/CALSPEC) folder.
+[Database](https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec) as of August 12, 2023.
+If you add CALSPEC FITS spectrum, it is recommended to take the "stis" version and pay attention to the presence of the B−V color index in the table.

-TCT uses filter sensitivity profiles for more accurate spectrum restoration.
+TCT will use filter sensitivity profiles for more accurate spectrum restoration.
 They are provided by [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php) and stored [here](/filters).
 To replenish the database, select a filter on the site, choose the `ascii` data file and place it in the folder.

 ### Database keys
+Note that any parameters must increase with wavelength.
 - `nm` (list): list of wavelengths in nanometers
 - `br` (list): same-size list of linear physical property, representing "brightness"
 - `mag` (list): same-size list of magnitudes